Research Professor & Fellow

 Organization: University of North Carolina at Chapel Hill

 Dr. Iruka earned her Ph.D. in Developmental Psychology from the University of Miami.
-She has served or serves on numerous national and local boards and committees, including the Brady Education Foundation, Trust for Learning, the National Academies of Sciences, Engineering, and Medicine committees on Supporting Parents of Young Children, and Applying Neurobiological and Socio-behavioral Sciences from Prenatal through Early Childhood Development: A Health Equity Approach, and the American Psychological Association’s Board of Educational Affairs Racial Disparities in PreK-12 Education.
+She has served or serves on numerous national and local boards and committees, including the National Academies of Sciences, Engineering, and Medicine committees, National Advisory Committee for the US Census Bureau, American Psychological Association’s Board of Educational Affairs Racial Disparities in PreK-12 Education, Brady Education Foundation, Trust for Learning, and many others.
 She is the mother of two young children.